ONE DAY IN TAKAYAMA, JAPAN

 Buses and streetcars go pretty much everywhere in and close to Toronto.
 GO Transit buses and trains and VIA Rail have their hub at Union Station in downtown, which take passengers to the Greater Golden Horseshoe region and other places in Ontario and beyond.

-If you’re into biking, Bike Share Toronto has 3,000 bikes available at almost 300 stations throughout the city, so it’s super easy to find one.
+If you’re into biking, Bike Share Toronto has 3,000 bikes available at almost 300 stations throughout the city.
 But it’s fun to walk all over Toronto’s downtown area and beyond as well!

 A cobblestone building that says "Union Station Bus Terminal" and the green GO bus logo at the top.
 There are skyscrapers in the background.